Skip to Content

 There are currently 59 state parks in Vermont, each with its own unique ecosystems, wildlife, and recreational opportunities.
 I worked as a photography intern for Vermont State Parks in 2016 and 2017, and so far, I’ve visited more than 30 of the 59 parks.

-I am partial to the southern Vermont State Parks because they are closer to home, but I’ve also spent lots of time at the Lake Champlain state parks and Groton State Forest.
+I am partial to the southern Vermont State Parks because they are closer to home, but I’ve also spent lots of time at the Lake Champlain State Parks and Groton State Forest.
 They are all great destinations for family-friendly recreation, whether you enjoy paddling, swimming, hiking, camping, or relaxing in a cabin with amazing views.
 Here are the Vermont State Parks we’ve visited and written about so far.

 Do you have questions about visiting Vermont?
 Want to share your favorite Vermont vacation idea?
 Send us an email – tara@vermontexplored.com